Pelicans vs. Thunder Predictions & Picks - NBA Play-In Tournament

 Pelicans Performance Insights

-- With 114.4 points per game on offense, New Orleans is 15th in the NBA.
-At the other end of the court, it cedes 112.5 points per contest, which ranks eighth in the league.
+- New Orleans is 15th in the NBA with 114.4 points per game so far this season.
+At the other end of the court, it ranks eighth with 112.5 points allowed per contest.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.